Privacy Policy

 - Primary email: contact@kettlemuscle.com

-The postal address and telephone number are provided to satisfy the contact requirements of 16 C.F.R. §312.4(d)(1) (COPPA Rule, as amended 2025, compliance deadline 22 April 2026).
+The contact channels above are provided to satisfy the contact requirements of 16 C.F.R. §312.4(d)(1) (COPPA Rule, as amended 2025, compliance deadline 22 April 2026).
 Parents who believe we have inadvertently collected personal information from a child under 13 may contact us at any of the addresses above to review, delete, or refuse further collection of that information.

 Kettle Muscle is a consumer fitness application.
 It is not a medical device, not a healthcare provider, and not a HIPAA-covered entity (see §12).